 By default, Google set the DNS to Google DNS

 Now the network traffic is routing to OpenDNS Server.
 Now create a free account on OpenDNS server (OpenDNS Free Account Link) and set up a personal Network using OpenDNS free service.
-Once you successfully created an account on OpenDNS, then go to Settings tab to create a home network with your home IP address (assuming static IP).
+Once you successfully created an account on OpenDNS, then go to the Settings tab to create a home network with your home IP address (assuming static IP).

 The OpenDNS service will show you all your network visited sites and details one you successfully created the Home Network with your IP address.
 OpenDNS is offering almost the same web content filtering option like Google Safe Search Technolgy for the home users.

 This option gives you to add the websites to the Whitelist or Balck list to allow or block them individually.
 You can add individual websites and select “Always Block” or “Never Block” option to add the websites.
 You will see all the websites you blocked and allowed on the account Setting Tab.
 Whenever you want to change this list, you can visit this dashboard.

 Now you see a website that we have added a site to the block list just for demonstration purpose.
 You will get a message like this on the computer browser when anybody tries to access the website that is already on the block list.